openshift-psap/topsail/README.rst

 the interactions with the OpenShift operators under the responsibility Red Hat PSAP team.

-  * Performance & Latency Sensitive Application Platform
+  * Performance & Scale for AI Platforms

 To date, this includes: